12 Must-Have IT Asset Management Software Features

 ServiceNow provides enterprise-scale asset management with extensive customization options.
 The platform handles complex workflows and includes advanced reporting capabilities for large organizations with diverse asset portfolios.

 The software excels at managing relationships between assets, services, and business processes.
-However, implementation typically requires several months and dedicated technical resources.
+However, implementation typically requires several months and dedicated technical resources, a notable difference compared to platforms like Freshservice.

 6. Lansweeper